akajuvonen/akajuvonen.github.io/_drafts/lambda-calc.md

 two = lambda f: lambda x: f(f(x))
 ```

-As we will be doing some computations using these numerals, it would be nice to be able to decode a Church numeral into a digit, just to confirm that we are doing things correctly.
+As we will be doing some computations using these numerals, it would be nice to be able to decode a Church numeral into digits, just to confirm that we are doing things correctly.
 I'll use this helper function for that:

 ```python
 def to_digit(f):